 - BMAT (Malaysia) is ONE of the entry requirements and is a pre-requisite for application for the MBBS program.
-The admission section will wait until all pre-university results are announced before calling the candidates for interview.
 Please check your e-mail from time to time to ensure that you do not miss the interview dates.

 The result for English is rated based on scale of A to E, which one is the good one, A or E?

 - Please refer to the rubrics for the respective sections below.

 How do I know how well I have performed in the BMAT (Malaysia) test?

 Results for Sections 1 and 2 are reported on the BMAT scale, which runs from 1 (low) to 9 (high), with scores being reported to one decimal place.